marcfbe/chrome-no-nonsense-notes/README.md

 2. Type the SAP Note number you want to view followed by <kdb>ENTER</kbd>.
 3. Don't blink or you might miss loading the SAP Note.
 4. Enjoy reading the SAP Note or navigating to other SAP Notes.

+## Demo

+You can test the extension using `SAP Note 42424242 - How to Configure Your Coffee Machine for Maximum Productivity in SAP Environments`.
+No access to me.sap.com required.

 ## Security